 In May of 2011, the World Health Organization classified cellphones (and other wireless devices) as a category 2B risk (possible carcinogen) due to radiation emission (WHO 2011).
 James McNamee with Health Canada in October of 2011 issued a cautionary warning stating “Children are more sensitive to a variety of agents than adults as their brains and immune systems are still developing, so you can’t say the risk would be equal for a small adult as for a child” (Globe and Mail 2011).
 In December, 2013 Dr. Anthony Miller from the University of Toronto’s School of Public Health recommend that based on new research, radio frequency exposure should be reclassified as a 2A (probable carcinogen), not a 2B (possible carcinogen).
 American Academy of Pediatrics requested review of EMF radiation emissions from technology devices, citing 3 reasons regarding impact on children (AAP 2013).

 The ways in which children are raised and educated with technology are no longer sustainable (Rowan 2010).
 Children are our future, but there is no future for children who overuse technology.
 A team based approach is necessary and urgent in order to reduce the use of technology by children.
-Please reference below slides shows on www.zonein.ca under videos to share with others who are concerned about technology overuse by children.
+Please reference below slide shows on www.zonein.ca under Media Videos and share with others who are concerned about technology overuse by children.

 Problems – Suffer the Children – 4 minutes

 Solutions – Balanced Technology Management – 7 minutes